 1) Contact your representatives in Congress to ask them to help protect the Atlantic from seismic blasting: take action.

 2) Submit comments to the National Marine Fisheries Service specifically opposing proposed authorizations.
-Personalized comments carry more weight (How will thee surveys affect your life and what you care about?)
+Personalized comments carry more weight (how will these surveys affect your life and what you care about?).

 Send your email to Jolie Harrison, Chief, Office of Protected Resources, National Marine Fisheries Service, at ITP.Laws@noaa.gov.
 See the Federal Register notice here.
 For the strongest impact, be sure to provide scientifically supported evidence regarding potential impacts to marine wildlife, including:

 - The use of multiple airguns used simultaneously in each seismic array causes greater noise than each airgun individually, exacerbating adverse impacts associated with lower intensity seismic airguns (NOAA.
 2017.
 “Takes of Marine Mammals Incidental to Specified Activities; Taking Marine Mammals Incidental to Geophysical Surveys in the Atlantic Ocean”).

 - Adverse impacts associated with seismic airguns include disrupted communication between fin whales (International Whaling Commission.
 2007.
 Report of the scientific committee.
 Annex K. Report of the Standing Working Group on environmental concerns.
 J. Cetacean Res.
 Manag.
 9 (Suppl.): 227–296), which is essential for whales to find each other and reproduce, and thus has the ability to reduce recruitment rates (Croll, D.A., Clark, C.W., Acevedo, A., Tershy, B., Flores, S., Gedamke, J., and Urban, J. 2002.
 Only male fin whales sing loud songs.
 Nature (London), 417: 809).